psycopg/psycopg2/doc/src/extensions.rst

           TIME
           UNICODE

     Typecasters for basic types.
-Notice that a few other ones (`~psycopg2.BINARY`, `~psycopg2.DATETIME`, `~psycopg2.NUMBER`, `~psycopg2.ROWID`,
+Note that a few other ones (`~psycopg2.BINARY`, `~psycopg2.DATETIME`, `~psycopg2.NUMBER`, `~psycopg2.ROWID`,
     `~psycopg2.STRING`) are exposed by the `psycopg2` module for |DBAPI|_
     compliance.